parrt/msds501/projects/images.md

 $ git add *.png
 ```

-*Do not add the zip file to the repository (you should remove it, as we donated)*.
+*Do not add the zip file to the repository (you should remove it, as we don't need it)*.

 Now that we have told the repository to track those files, we need to commit that transaction: